 Keep up to date with the Red House garden

-2019 sees the start of a year long project to re-imagine one of William Morris’s garden enclosures.
-Using maps from the 1860s we will follow the footprint of one of the original ‘rooms’ to the north of the house.
+In 2019 the Red House team embarked on a project to re-imagine one of William Morris’s garden enclosures.
+Using maps from the 1860s we are following the footprint of one of the original ‘rooms’ to the north of the house.

-Like Morris we’re taking inspiration from medieval gardens.
-The space will feature turf seats, re-introducing the traditional art of wattle weaving and planting some of William Morris’s favourite flowers.
+Just like William Morris, we are taking inspiration from medieval gardens.
+The space will feature artistic hand-crafted seating, re-introduce the traditional art of wattle weaving to the garden, and we'll be planting some of William Morris’s favourite flowers.

 Follow the progress of the project here…

 Weave that wattle

 03 Mar 21

 It wouldn't be much of a garden without some grass.
 This week Rob and his team have been laying rolls of fresh turf on the ground and it's not quite as simple as it looks.
 The soil below has to be raked in straight lines to allow the turf to sit flat and each roll of turf has to be cut to size.
 Once the soil is raked flat it can't be stepped on, so the team have been using wooden boarding as stepping stones across the area.
 The luscious green of the grass is already uplifting the atmosphere in the snug.